farefray/targets-farm/README.md

-# Targets Farm for Nuclei Vulnerability Scanner Benchmarking
+# Targets Farm for Vulnerability Scanner Benchmarking

-This project sets up a repeatable, cost-efficient target farm on a VM to simulate real-world targets for benchmarking and testing Nuclei scans.
+This project sets up a repeatable, cost-efficient target farm on a VM to simulate real-world targets for benchmarking and testing scans.
 It generates 1000 FQDNs using sslip.io, routed via NGINX to different behavior buckets (ok, redirect, rl, delay1s, big, err, waf) for performance testing under load.

 ## VM Provisioning